Hot Tub Water Meditation Techniques

 - Mantras - short words or numbers said slowly to yourself, on the exhalation.

-- Asanas – simple yoga poses or postures, seated or standing.
-I don’t use these myself in hot tub meditation, but you can try lotus, child, angel or diamond positions.
+- Asanas - simple yoga poses or postures, some of which are done while seated.
+I don't use these myself in hot tub meditation, but you can try a few positions.

 "Open your pores and bathe in all the tides of nature, in all her streams, and oceans, in all seasons".